 Check Road Conditions

 Part of checking weather conditions also includes a check of the current road conditions with the U.S. Department of Transportation and ranger stations.
-Snow, ice, avalanches, rockslides, and fallen trees and other conditions caused by the weather can make certain roads treacherous or impassable.
+Snow, ice, avalanches, rockslides, fallen trees, and other conditions caused by the weather can make certain roads treacherous or impassable.

 Pack the Right Snowshoeing Gear and Supplies

 The appropriate snowshoeing gear and supplies will vary.
-Conditions due to the type of snow, sun, and wind, the distance of your trip, and the remoteness of location determine what you’ll need.
+Conditions due to the type of snow, sun, and wind, the distance of your trip, and the remoteness of the location determine what you’ll need.

 More clothing, gear, food, and water are needed with harsher weather conditions, longer routes, and more remote locations.